zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Happiness is an effect of doing what you love, not an end goal to be achieved."
+> "It is not uncommon for people to spend their whole life waiting to start living."
 >
-> — Celestine Chua
+> — Eckhart Tolle
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch